sayonsom/Impact_of_LAES_on_Grid/README.md

-# Impact_of_LAES_on_Grid
+# Impact of LAES on the Electric Grid
-Building a model to study the impact of Liquid Air Energy Storage on the Electric Grid
+Building a model to study the impact of Liquid Air Energy Storage (LAES) on the Electric Grid